 “Why does my cat pee on my bed when she has a litter box?”

-As we’ve mentioned, cats are very private creatures and prefer to have their litter box in a peaceful location where they won’t be disturbed.
-Just like you, your cat doesn’t want an audience while they got to the toilet, so the litter box should always be somewhere that offers kitty some privacy at this crucial moment.
+As we’ve mentioned, cats are very private creatures.
+Of course, they would like to do their “business” in a peaceful and cozy location where nobody can disturb them.
+Just like humans, cats don't want an audience while they go to the toilet.
+So the litter box should always be where they can relax and feel comfortable at this crucial moment.

-Noisy areas (like next to the dryer) or in main thoroughfares in the home are a bad idea.
-Choose a well-lit area in a quiet corner of the house where they won’t be disturbed.
-If that location also offers enough space that kitty feels confident they can make a quick getaway, all the better.
+Noisy areas (like next to the dryer/TV) or easily accessible areas for children are bad choices.
+Better find a well-lit area for a litter box in a quiet corner of the house where they will have some privacy.
+Also, this location must have enough space that the kitty feels confident they can make a quick getaway.
+This is your kitty’s plan B in case of an emergency or an invasion of their privacy.

 Shortage of litter boxes